 𝗦𝗼 𝗹𝗲𝘁’𝘀 𝘁𝗮𝗹𝗸 𝗮 𝗯𝗶𝘁 𝗮𝗯𝗼𝘂𝘁 𝗲𝘆𝗲 𝗶𝗿𝗿𝗶𝘁𝗮𝘁𝗶𝗼𝗻𝘀.
 An irritation or chemical burn can mirror many of the same symptoms of an allergy.
 Irritations usually stem from the fumes given off by the adhesive as it solidifies or dries.
 Individual gas molecules of cyanoacrylate leave the adhesive and can cause red puffy eyes and make the sclera (the white part of your eye) red and itchy.
 The difference is that irritations usually don’t last longer than 24 hours and should get significantly better as time passes.

-Here is a quick tip 👉🏼 When you tape your client's lower lashes, take care not to put the tape too high as this will cause irritation!
+Here are some quick tips 👉🏼 When you tape your client's lower lashes, make sure not to put the tape too high as this will cause irritation!
 The same applies to under eye patches, don't place them so high that they stop the eyelid from closing.

 - Relax your client.
 Explain the procedure fully and the importance of keeping their eyes closed.
 Ask them not to have caffeinated drinks; Coffee, Tea, or energy drinks before treatment.
 These make them fidget and cause rapid eye movement that disturbs the seal.
 If you offer your client a drink before treatment; make it herbal tea or water.

 - If the client can't close their eyes properly place a tape horizontally onto their eyelid to weight it down.

 Do you have any questions ? 🤍 To learn more join us on on of our upcoming courses, see you there!